 Operating Leases - We determine if a contract is a lease at inception.
 We have leases for office space and facilities, automobiles, and certain information technology equipment.
 Certain of these leases include options to extend the lease and some include options to terminate the lease early.
 Effective January 1, 2019, we adopted the New Lease Standard using the modified retrospective method of applying the new standard at the adoption date.
-Under the New Lease Standard, all of our leases are classified as operating leases and the majority of which are for office space and facilities.
+As an accounting policy election, we elected not to apply the recognition requirements under the New Lease Standards to short term leases (a lease at commencement date that has a lease term of 12 months or less and does not contain a purchase option that we are reasonably certain to exercise).
 The ROU assets and lease liabilities are recognized as of the commencement date based on the present value of the lease payments over the lease term.
+The discount rate utilized for the measurement purpose is based on our secured fixed rate to borrow over a comparable term for the lease because the rate implicit in the lease is not determinable.
 The lease term may include the options to extend or terminate the lease when it is reasonably certain that we will exercise the applicable option.
 Related rent expense under such leases is recognized evenly throughout the term of the lease when the total lease commitment is a known amount, and recorded on an as incurred basis when future rent payment increases under the obligation are unknown due to rent escalations being tied to factors that are not currently measurable (such as increases in the consumer price index).
 Differences between rent expense recognized and the cash payments required under these leases are recorded as a component of "Operating lease liability" in the Non-current liabilities section of the accompanying Consolidated Balance Sheets.
 We may receive incentives to lease office facilities in certain areas.
 Such incentives are recorded as a change in lease payments and may require us to remeasure the lease liability to reflect the change in lease payments.